Three Tube stations to close before Queen’s funeral to avoid overcrowding

 TfL also announced that buses will pull over “if it is safe and practical to do so” and switch their engines off during the one-minute silence on Sunday at 8pm and the two-minute silence on Monday at around 11.55am.

+Most planned closures of major roads serving London have been suspended until Tuesday to reduce congestion.

-Road closures and bus diversions will continue well into next week as the removal of barriers and other event infrastructure is expected to take several days.
+Road closures and bus diversions in London will continue well into next week as the removal of barriers and other event infrastructure is expected to take several days.

 More than 100 Heathrow Airport flights will be cancelled to prevent aircraft noise disturbing proceedings at Westminster Abbey and Windsor Castle.